atharvabiyani/Amazon-Clone-React/README.md

 <h1>Amazon Clone 🗳</h1>
 <img src="https://media.tenor.com/i3WyuxE4CQYAAAAC/amazon-corgi.gif">

 This project is an Amazon clone built using React and Firebase, providing users with a seamless shopping experience and transaction tracking.
-It includes features such as account login, product listing, cart functionality, and real payments
+It includes features such as account login, product listing, cart functionality, and real payments.

 <h1>Tech Stack 💼</h1>